TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/CommitHook.rst

 Apart from that the hook will check your commit message for logical errors like missing keywords, Resolves lines etc.
 For detailed information on the format of a commit message, :ref:`click here <commitmessage>`.
+This also describes cases in which you might exceed the line length of 72 characters (hyperlinks).

 If the commit-msg hook finds errors in your commit-msg, you can try again, by amending to the commit::